Willy de Majo: Post-War

 Following the end the war, de Majo re-established his design practice - W. M. de Majo Associates - in London, offering graphic and exhibition design services, alongside corporate identity and product development.
 Clients at this time included British Overseas Airways Corporation and British South American Airways for whom he designed posters, and Charles Letts & Co Ltd for whom he designed address books and diaries.

 De Majo designed the museum exhibition at Baden-Powell House, London, which was opened by Queen Elizabeth II in 1961.

 Festival of Britain

 In 1951, de Majo was the co-ordinating designer of the ‘Ulster Farm and Factory’ exhibition which was part of the Festival of Britain.
 The exhibition, held at Castlereagh, Northern Ireland told the story of how Ulster earned its living through agriculture and industry, and had as its central theme, the continuing tradition of craftsmanship and skill in farm and factory.

 ICOGRADA

 In 1963 de Majo became the first president of the International Council of Graphic Design Associations (ICOGRADA), an organization he founded with Peter Kneebone, recognizing “the need to create meaningful international dialogue around the future trajectory of graphic design.”

-De Majo chaired the ICOGRADA Congresses in Zurich (1964) and in Bled (1966).
+De Majo chaired the ICOGRADA Congresses in Zürich (1964) and in Bled (1966).
 A film was made of the Congress in Bled - ICOGRADA 66 (1966) - for which de Majo wrote the commentary.